romainrbr/flipchair/GITHUB_CHANGELOG.md

 * [Lawnchair] Set GestureNavContract on by default on Google device
 * [Lawnchair] Set GestureNavContract on by default on Nothing device
 * [Lawnchair] Don't show warning on known compatible device
+* [Lawnchair] Swipe to dismiss announcement perform haptic on successful dismiss

 #### Fixes
 * [Launcher3] Widget preview crash for no reason at all on compatible Android version